Best things to do in Venice

-It’s impossible to bike around most Venetian islands—except Lido, where they have roads for both cars and bikes.
+If you're looking for a cycling holiday, the Venetian islands may not be your first choice.
+In fact, it’s impossible to bike around most Venetian islands—except Lido, where they have roads for both cars and bikes.
 Venice Bike Rental allows you to ride around for the day at a reasonable price.
 Ride to the Chiosco Bar Pedrocchi for lunch and then head to the beach, right by the fishing village of Pallastrina.
 You can bike the length of the island (20 km) in two hours.
+Mount your saddles, people.

 Known as the oldest part of Venice, Burano is the island where Ernest Hemingway lived in 1948 to write Across the River and Into the Trees.
 The book was written at the Locanda Hotel, which is still owned by the same Cipriani family.
 If this five-star decadence is not your style, at least stay to order one of their world-renowned Bellini cocktails—prosecco and peach nectar—which was invented in the 1930s by Giuseppe Cipriani (and Hemingway adored them).